syncfusion-content/uwp-docs/uwp/Color-Palette/Getting-Started.md

 {% endtabs %}

-2.Now add the `SfColorPalette` control with a required optimal name
+2.Now add the `UWP Color Palette` control with a required optimal name

 {% tabs %}